centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/dashboards.md

 ### Configure the ACL

-> - You must be logged into Centreon as an administrator.
+> - You must be logged into Centreon as an Administrator.
 - In this example, we will create a new ACL called **Dashboards users**.
 This ACL will contain users belonging to the **Guests** user group.

 1. Go to **Administration > ACL > Menus Access**.